lannonbr/Portfolio/blog/2019-08-13-gh-actions-js-actions/index.md

 The details for the YAML syntax can be found on GitHub's docs here: [action.yml syntax docs](https://help.github.com/en/articles/metadata-syntax-for-github-actions).
 It is the file that will allow GitHub to know what file to look for when developing.
 The main things required are:

 - `name`: Gives your action a name.
-- `description`: Gives an explaination of what the action is going to do.
+- `description`: Gives an explanation of what the action is going to do.
 - `runs.using`: tells you what kind of action it is.
-It currently supports either `docker` for container based actions, or `nodejs12` which is what we are using for JS based actions.
+It currently supports either `docker` for container based actions, or `node12` which is what we are using for JS based actions.
-- `runs.main`: When using `nodejs` in `runs.using`, this param defines where your entrypoint is going to be located in the current diretory.
+- `runs.main`: When using `node12` in `runs.using`, this param defines where your entrypoint is going to be located in the current directory.

 As well, a field that is optional but good to look at is the `inputs` field which defines inputs to the action. all of the IDs will be translated to an environment variable as `INPUT_` followed by the ID in uppercase (ex: `name` will be available as `INPUT_NAME`).